etcd-io/website/content/en/docs/v3.6/dev-guide/interacting_v3.md

 progress notify: 3
 ```

+{{% alert title="Note" color="info" %}}
-Note: The revision number in the progress notify response is the revision from the local etcd server node that the watch stream is connected to.
-If this node is partitioned and not part of quorum, this progress notify revision might be lower than
-than the revision returned by a quorum read against a non-partitioned etcd server node.
+The revision number in the progress notify response is the revision from the local etcd server node that the watch stream is connected to.
+If this node is partitioned and not part of quorum, this progress notify revision might be lower than the revision returned by a quorum read against a non-partitioned etcd server node.
+{{% /alert %}}

 ## Compacted revisions